Singapore National Day rally: History

 The rally began in 1966 as a "private meeting" between the prime minister and grassroots leaders.
 The transcript was released to the media only two weeks later.

 Only in 1971 did first Prime Minister Lee Kuan Yew decide "at the last minute" to televise the speech, which has since been annually broadcast live.

 The first rally in 1966 was held on the eve of National Day.
 Since 1967, the rally has been held at least a week after National Day.

 The rally was delivered at the former National Theatre between 1966 and 1983.
 With the theatre's closure and demolition in 1984, the rally was held at the Singapore Conference Hall for two years before being shifted to Kallang Theatre between 1986 and 2000.
 In 2001, the rally moved to the University Cultural Centre at the National University of Singapore.
-Since 2013, third and current Prime Minister Lee Hsien Loong has held his rally at the ITE Headquarters and ITE College Central, with the exception in 2021, when the Rally was held in Mediacorp campus.
+Since 2013, the rally is held at the ITE College Central, with the exception in 2021, when the Rally was held in Mediacorp campus.

 1966 National Day Rally

 The first National Day Rally was held on 8 August 1966 at the National Theatre.
-A closed-door meeting, Prime Minister Lee Kuan Yew told grassroots leaders, "Every year, on this 9th August for many years ahead—how many, I do not know—we will dedicate ourselves anew to consolidate ourselves to survive; and, most important of all, to find an enduring future for what we have built and what our forebears will build up".
+At a closed-door event before National Day, Prime Minister Lee Kuan Yew told grassroots leaders, "Every year, on this 9th August for many years ahead—how many, I do not know—we will dedicate ourselves anew to consolidate ourselves to survive; and, most important of all, to find an enduring future for what we have built and what our forebears will build up".